nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The results of the ```find``` command are displayed as the filtered version of the elderly, volunteers and pairs lists, together with the number of entities listed being shown in the command result box.

-Volunteers and elderly who match all the provided attributes are filtered out and displayed in their respective list.
+Volunteers and elderly who match all the provided attributes that they have are filtered out and displayed in their respective list.
 For each filtered person, Any pairing that they are involve in would be filtered and displayed in the pair list.

 Arguments for the ```find``` command involves at least one of the attributes belonging to an elderly or a volunteer.